Return to Campus FAQ

 Institutional aid is limited to eight semesters.
 The semester(s) when you are on a LOA do not count toward the eight-semester limit.
 Students receiving need-based aid will need to reapply each year by completing the Free Application for Federal Student Aid (FAFSA).

 Note, if you have previously borrowed through the student loan programs, you will enter repayment after a six-month grace period.
-If a you do enter repayment, the payment can once again be deferred once you reenroll on at least a half-time basis.
+If you do enter repayment, the payment can once again be deferred once you reenroll on at least a half-time basis.

-Beginning August 17, 2020, the Library will be open to Goucher College students, faculty, and staff.
+The Library will be open to Goucher College students, faculty, and staff.
 Everyone in the Library is expected to wear face coverings and maintain social distancing, following campus Face Covering & Physical Distancing guidelines.

 Will library materials be available?